WHAT IS A PRESSURE VESSEL?

 To help mitigate the dangers they pose, almost every country in the world has laws regarding how pressure vessels are designed, how they’re built, and how they can be operated.
-(Jump down within this article to learn more about pressure vessel regulations.)

 In addition to general regulatory requirements for pressure vessels, every individual pressure vessel has specific operating limitations, called its “design pressure and design temperature.”

 If a pressure vessel is operated beyond the pressure or temperature it was designed to handle, the result could be the catastrophic failure of the unit.
 In the worst case scenario, operating outside of a vessel’s design could lead to fires, poisonous gas leaks, or even explosions, all of which could pose an extreme danger to anyone working in the surrounding area.

 Common Characteristics of Pressure Vessels